One World Trade Center: Key project coordinators

-Port Authority construction workers
+PANYNJ construction workers

 A WoodSearch Films short-subject documentary entitled How does it feel to work on One World Trade Center? was uploaded to YouTube on August 31, 2010.
 It depicted construction workers who were satisfied with the working conditions at the construction site.
 However, further analysis of the work site showed that dozens of construction-related injuries had occurred at the site during the construction of One World Trade Center, including 34 not reported to the U.S. Occupational Safety and Health Administration.

 Workers left post-9/11-related graffiti at the site, which are meant to symbolize rebirth and resilience.